ojread/git-workflow/README.md

 `git status` - Check which branch you are working on and see a summary of changes.
 Always do this before starting work or committing changes to avoid working on the wrong branch.

-If you do begin to work on the wrong branch, stash your changes with `git stash`, switch to the correct branch with `git checkout branch-name` and run `git stash pop` to reapply your work there.

 `git log --graph --oneline --decorate --all` - Show a colourful graph that shows how branches and commits are related.

+### Stash changes

+If you do begin to work on the wrong branch:

+- `git stash` - Remove your changes but store them in memory.
+- `git checkout branch-name` - Switch to the correct branch.
+- `git stash pop` - Reapply your work there.
+- Continue working or commit your work to the correct branch.

 ### Cache your GitHub credentials